05/04/2020 - The End of Cost

 Liberalism: Focus on individualism and makes allowance for social contracts.

 All have inalienable rights, it is universalism.

-Nationalism: Focus on social group, tribalism, anf make allowances for individualism.
+Nationalism: Focus on social groups, tribalism, and make allowances for individualism.

-Liberal foreign policy to spread liberal democracy has not ben possible.
+Spreading liberal democracy using a liberal foreign policy to has not been possible.

 They were against force in Vietnam because balance of power was not at stake.